Brzeźno Człuchowskie railway station

 Brzeźno Człuchowskie railway station is a railway station serving the village of Brzeźno Człuchowskie, in the Pomeranian Voivodeship, Poland.
 The station is located on the Chojnice–Runowo Pomorskie railway.
-The train services are operated by Przewozy Regionalne.
+The train services are operated by Polregio.

 There used to be a railway between Brzeźno Człuchowskie and Wierzchowo Człuchowskie but this has now been dismantled.

 Train services

 The station is served by the following service(s):